simp-lee/errorkit/README.md

 ## Installation

-To install ErrorKit, use the following command:
+To install `errorkit`, use the following command:

 ```shell
 go get github.com/simp-lee/errorkit